SonahtQ/FinalSkipList/API.md

 ### `getByRank(rank, [fullResult, [fromTail]])`
 `average O(log(N))`

 Returns value of given rank.
 Negative rank leads to indexing from the end.
-When `fullResult` specified as `true`, then returns [value, score, rank]` tuple.
+When `fullResult` specified as `true`, then returns `{value, score, rank}` object.

 When `fromTail` (default: false) is set to `true`, then `rank` calculate process proceeds from tail instead from head of skiplist.
 It'll be slightly faster when You are sure that `rank` is somewhere in second half of skiplist.